Working

 How do I know if your consultation or supervision style is right for me?

-Do you work with organizations that are early in their ketamine-assisted therapy journey?
+Do you work with organizations that are early in their development or growth?

-Can you help teams navigate ethical concerns or repair challenges within KAP programs?
+Can you help teams navigate ethical concerns or repair challenges within clinical programs?

 Yes.
-Consultation can support teams in addressing ethical concerns, missteps, or tensions that arise within ketamine-assisted therapy programs.
-This may include clarifying what occurred, naming impact, identifying repair steps, and strengthening policies or processes to reduce future risk.
-The goal is accountability and learning that supports client safety, clinical integrity, and program sustainability.
+Consultation can support teams in addressing ethical concerns, ruptures, or tensions that arise in clinical work.
+This may include clarifying what occurred, exploring impact, identifying repair pathways, and strengthening policies or decision processes.
+The focus is on accountability, learning, and practices that protect client wellbeing and clinical integrity.

 What formats do you use for trainings?

-Trainings may be offered as live virtual workshops, multi-session series, half-day or full-day trainings, or custom formats based on organizational needs.
-All trainings are interactive and include clinical examples, applied frameworks, and tools participants can use immediately within ketamine-assisted therapy or psychedelic-informed practice.
+Trainings may be offered as live virtual workshops, multi session series, or custom formats based on organizational needs.
+Sessions are interactive and grounded in practical clinical application.
+Content typically includes case examples, applied frameworks, and tools participants can integrate directly into their work.

 How do you set pricing for supervision, consultation, and trainings?

-Pricing is based on service type, format, duration, and group size.
-Supervision, consultation, and training are priced differently to reflect scope and preparation time.
-Clear pricing and expectations are provided before scheduling so organizations and clinicians can make informed decisions.
+Pricing varies based on service type, format, duration, and group size.
+Different offerings require different levels of preparation and structure.
+Clear details and expectations are always provided prior to scheduling so clinicians and organizations can make informed decisions.

 Do you offer sliding scale or reduced fee options for clinicians?

-I hold a limited number of reduced-fee consultation or training spots for clinicians and organizations with demonstrated financial need or those serving under-resourced communities.
-Availability varies, and you are welcome to inquire directly.
+I reserve a limited number of reduced fee consultation or training spots for clinicians and organizations with financial constraints or those serving under resourced communities.
+Availability varies over time.
+You are welcome to inquire about current options.

 How do you maintain confidentiality in consultation and supervision?